PatelHarsh1605/Notes-App/README.md

 # Notes -App
-Author - Harsh Patel
+Author - Harsh Patel<br>
-Creating this Notes app for enhancing my experience in FastApi frame work...
+Creating this Notes app for enhancing my experience in FastApi frame work...<br>
+Config for -> DataBase Connection
+Models for -> Use of Pydentic for validation
+Router -> Main Logic